catchorg/Catch2/docs/contributing.md

 At time of writing this set is not complete but has reasonable coverage.
 If you add additional headers please try to remember to add a surrogate cpp for it.

-The other directories are `scripts` which contains a set of python scripts to help in testing Catch as well as generating the single include, and `docs`, which contains the documentation as a set of markdown files.
+The other directories are `tools/scripts` which contains a set of python scripts to help in testing Catch as well as generating the single include, and `docs`, which contains the documentation as a set of markdown files.

 __When submitting a pull request please do not include changes to the single include, or to the version number file